Cybersecurity vs Information Security: What’s the Difference?

 Where they overlap

-- Identity and access control
+- identity and access control

-- Encryption concepts and safe handling of data
+- encryption concepts and safe data handling

-- Logging, monitoring, and incident response readiness
+- incident response readiness

-- Policies, governance, and risk management
+- governance, policies, and risk management

-- Protection against phishing, malware, and account takeover
+- protection against phishing, malware, and account takeover

 Key differences in scope